rishikarri/MyReactInterviewGuide/README.md

 A callback function, also known as a Higher Order Function, is a function passed to another function as a parameter.
 By doing this you can execute the function passed as the parameter (the callback function) at a later time.

+## SQL

+What is SQL?

+SQL stands for Structured Query Language.
+It is the standard language for storing, manipulating and retrieving data from databases.

+## What are RDBMS?

+Relational Database Management Systems are programs that let you create and update a relational database.
+Examples are as follows:

+- Oracle
+- MySQL
+- SQLite
+- Microsoft Acces
+- FoxPro

+The data in RDMBS is stored in database tables.

+A table is a collection of related data entries and consists of columns and rows.

+A field is a column in a table that is designed to maintain specific information about every record (row) in the table.

+A record or row, is each individual entry that exists in the table.

+## What is a SQL Join?

+A join clause is used to combine rows from two or more tables based on a related column between them.

+Inner Join - Returns records that have matching values in bot h tables.

+Left Join - Returns all records from the left table and matched records from the right table

+Right Join - Returns all records from teh right table and matched records from the left table.

+Full Join - returns all records when there is a match in either the right or left table.

 ### Other good information to know

 React Fiber is the next implementation of React's reconciliation algorithm.